How to buy the best TV

 So what's the difference between these two TVs?
 It looks like aesthetics at this stage.
 The 2017 A1 had a large kickstand, which acted as a subwoofer and made the TV tricky to wall-mount.
 The A8F has a tiny silver stand at the base instead and is much thinner as a result.

-The ZD9 was the cream of Sony's LCD crop in 2017 and it's sticking around for another year.
+The ZD9 was the cream of Sony's LCD crop in 2017 and it was kept around for 2018, too.
 It has the same processor and HDR formats as the OLED TVs and some of the other premium LCD sets.
 The key difference comes in the backlight.

 The Sony ZD9 comes with a Master Drive backlight and it's the only Sony TV that does.
 The LEDs inside the panel fire a more direct beam of light, which should mean less colour bleeding into darker areas of the screen.
 It also has more LEDs than Sony's other backlights, so the ZD9 is brighter.

 Don't expect to get a ZD9 in a living room-friendly size, though.
-In only comes in 65, 75 and 100-inch varieties, which makes it Sony's biggest TV for 2018.
+In only comes in 65, 75 and 100-inch varieties, which makes it Sony's biggest TV from 2018.

-The XF90 range is brand new for 2018 and it's very much a premium series.
-The only difference on paper between it and the ZD9 is the backlight.
+The XF90 was first introduced in 2018 and it's very much a premium series.
+The only difference on paper between it and the ZF9 is the backlight.

 Full-array isn't something that Sony's other LCD sets benefit from and it's one of the key reasons why you'll pay more for an XF90 TV.
 Full-array means there are more LEDs and more dimmable zones.
 The more dimmable zones there are on a backlight the better the TV is at controlling which parts of the screen are lit and which are dark.
 This should make for better contrast.